2025 Research Symposium

 watch live

-The Research Symposium promotes undergraduate and graduate research at the University of St. Thomas.
-Involvement in research teaches students respect for the precepts of honesty and professional ethics.
+The Research Symposium promotes undergraduate and graduate research across all disciplines at the University of St. Thomas.
+Involvement in research teaches students respect for the precepts of honesty, collaboration, applied experiential learning, community impact, and professional ethics.

-The Committee on Student Research solicits and screens projects, conducts the annual Research Symposium in the spring and identifies potential grant sources for undergraduate research.
-Involving close faculty collaboration, undergraduate student research teaches students to be critical thinkers in interpreting and applying the results of their inquiries.
+The Committee on Student Research solicits and screens research projects, conducts the annual Research Symposium each spring, and identifies potential grant sources for undergraduate research.
+Involving close faculty collaboration, undergraduate and graduate student research nurtures students to be critical thinkers in interpreting and applying the results of their inquiries.

-Students learn to analyze outcomes as relevant or faulty and approach all knowledge with a purposeful skepticism until the facts are determined.
+Students learn to analyze outcomes as relevant or faulty and approach all knowledge with a purposeful skepticism until the facts are determined with validity and reliability.

-Students who receive funding from the Committee on Student Research will present their research at the Undergraduate Research Symposium.
-A number of students will pursue the opportunity to present their work in other venues regionally and nationally.
+Students who receive funding from the Committee on Student Research will present their research at the spring Research Symposium.
+A number of students further pursue additional opportunities to present their work at other regional and national venues.

 Finally, the underlying purpose of undergraduate research is to prepare students for the professional world — public, private or academic.
 Experience with the research tools and practice of their discipline gives UST graduates firsthand knowledge and makes our alumni more competitive in the marketplace.